TOAST-DOCS/Transit-Hub/en/console-guide.md

 > 1. Access the console screen of the project.
 > 2. Go to **Network > VPC > Management**.
 > 3. Select one of the VPCs that appears in the screen list.
-> 4. Copy the ID value shown in **Basic Information > Tenant ID.
+> 4. Copy the ID value shown in **Basic Information > Tenant ID**.

 ### Manage Multicast

-Check basic information for the selected **multicast domain and manage the packet handling policy and settings associated with the multicast.
+Check basic information for the selected multicast domain and manage the packet handling policy and settings associated with the multicast.

 #### Basic Information